-- the specific reasons for the denial; - references to applicable health plan provisions upon which the denial is based; - a description of the review procedures and time limits, including information regarding how to initiate an appeal, and information on the external review process (with respect to benefits under the health plan); - the specific internal rule, guideline, protocol, or other similar criterion, if any, relied upon in making the denial, or a statement that such rule, guideline, protocol, or other similar criterion was relied upon, with a copy free of charge upon request; - if the denial is based on a medical necessity or an experimental or investigational treatment or similar exclusion or limit, either an explanation of the scientific or clinical judgment for the determination or a statement that such explanation will be provided free of charge upon request;
+- a) the specific reasons for the denial; - b) references to applicable health plan provisions upon which the denial is based; - c) a description of the review procedures and time limits, including information regarding how to initiate an appeal, and information on the external review process (with respect to benefits under the health plan); - d) the specific internal rule, guideline, protocol, or other similar criterion, if any, relied upon in making the denial, or a statement that such rule, guideline, protocol, or other similar criterion was relied upon, with a copy free of charge upon request; - e) if the denial is based on a medical necessity or an experimental or investigational treatment or similar exclusion or limit, either an explanation of the scientific or clinical judgment for the

-- for denials of benefits under the health plan, (i) information sufficient to identify the claim involved (including the date of service, the health care provider, the claim amount (if applicable), and a statement describing the availability, upon request, of the diagnosis code and its corresponding meaning, - and the treatment code and its corresponding meaning), (ii) the denial code and its corresponding meaning, as well as a description of the claims administrator's or pharmacy benefit manager's standard, if any, that was used in the denial of the claim, and (iii) the availability of, and contact information for, any applicable office of health insurance consumer assistance or ombudsman established under Section 2793 of the Public Health Services Act to assist individuals with the internal claims and appeals and external review process; and - for denials of benefits under the health plan, if the denial is a final denial, a discussion of the decision. - The decision on review will be final, conclusive and binding on all persons.
+- determination or a statement that such explanation will be provided free of charge upon request; - f) for denials of benefits under the health plan, (i) information sufficient to identify the claim involved (including the date of service, the health care provider, the claim amount (if applicable), and a statement describing the availability, upon request, of the diagnosis code and its corresponding meaning, - g) and the treatment code and its corresponding meaning), (ii) the denial code and its corresponding meaning, as well as a description of the claims administrator's or pharmacy benefit manager's standard, if any, that was used in the denial of the claim, and (iii) the availability of, and contact information for, any applicable office of health insurance consumer assistance or ombudsman established under Section 2793 of the Public Health Services Act to assist individuals with the internal claims and appeals and external review process; and - h) for denials of benefits under the health plan, if the denial is a final denial, a discussion of the decision. - i) The decision on review will be final, conclusive and binding on all persons.

-11.14.8 Second Level Appeal of Denial of Claim
+12.14.8 Second Level Appeal of Denial of Claim

-You may initiate a second level of appeal of the denial of a claim with the claims administrator or pharmacy benefit manager, if the claim is not eligible for external review as outlined below in section 8.14.10, Application and Scope of External Review Process for Benefits Under the Health Plan, because it does not involve medical judgment or a rescission of coverage under the health plan.
-You may initiate the second level of appeal by filing a written appeal with the claims administrator or pharmacy benefit manager within 180 calendar days of the date the Level 1 decision letter was issued, which will be deemed filed upon receipt.
+You may initiate a second level of appeal of the denial of a claim with the claims administrator or pharmacy benefit manager, if the claim is not eligible for external review as outlined below in section 12.14.10, Application and Scope of External Review issued, which will be deemed filed upon receipt.
 If you do not file a timely second level of appeal, to the extent available under this section, the decision on the first level appeal will be the final decision, and will be final, conclusive and binding on all persons.